 By checking the System Events system-wide switch, it allows the event to be displayed in all the schools existing in the openSIS system.

 The event information is saved and it will show on the calendar and on the selected users portal.

 To access this page choose School Setup >> Marking Periods from the menu.
 Now fill up all the required details and click save.
 You can create as many Semesters and Quarters as per your needs.

-To mark grades for a Semester or Quarter, check the Graded option.
+To mark grades for Full Year or Semester or Quarter, check the Graded option.
 This will allow teachers and administrators to enter final grades for that marking period.

-To enter exam grades for a Semester or Quarter, check on the Exam option.
+To enter exam grades for Full Year or Semester or Quarter, check on the Exam option.

 To enter comments on a report card along with the final grades, check the Comments option.

 Fill in the beginning and end dates of each marking period.